CCC-anon/CCC-Scripts/catbox/readme.md

 * Upload files from a folder without album: `python catboxUp.py -f /path/to/your/folder`
 * Upload files from a folder and create an album named 'My Pics': `python catboxUp.py -f /path/to/your/folder -a -t "My Pics"`

+## catboxThreadAlbum.py
+This Script can take all the catbox links found within the contents of an imageboard thread, and sorts them as a Catbox Album without re-uploading them, then returns the number of unique files found and the album URL.
+* Create a Catbox Album from the links found within an Imageboard Thread: `python catboxThreadAlbum.py https://link/to/the/thread`

 ## catboxHover.user.js

 * This is a userscript for Greasemonkey/Violentmonkey/*monkey